 While you're splitting your data manually, consider the guidance we've covered so far in order to create diverse and inclusive test sets.
 If you use all your best inclusive data for training, you could lose out at test time if you get an overly rosy picture of your model's performance on underrepresented subgroups.
 If you have scarce data about a particular subgroup, performing the train/test split yourself will help ensure that your data is spread representatively between your training and test sets.
 In some AutoML products, such as AutoML Tables, you can also try specifying custom weights for rare types of data to give them more significance in the training process.

 Evaluate: Assess your model's performance

-Once you’ve thought this through, you’ll be better able to decide what performance metric it makes sense to optimize for (precision vs. recall), evaluate trade-offs between them, and to examine examples of errors to check for bias.
+Once you've thought this issue through, you'll be better able to decide what performance metrics it makes sense to optimize for (for instance, precision vs. recall), evaluate trade-offs between them, and to examine examples of errors to check for bias.

 Use case: Passport photo evaluation

 Let's say you want to create a tool to help people edit and print passport photos.
 Each country has its own rules about photo dimensions, framing, acceptable background colors, acceptable facial expressions, and other things that may or may not be in the picture.
 You want to alert people before they send in a passport application that their photo may not be acceptable.